 What you need to know about TAA compliance and TAA-compliant products

-TAA-compliant products are important to our U.S. federal government customers, but what does it mean?
+TAA-compliant products are important to many of our customers, but what does it mean?

 To answer that question, we’ll look at the Trade Agreement Act of 1979, TAA-designated countries, and what exactly a TAA-compliant product is.